 Conclusion

 The equation for direct variation provides a clear, powerful framework for understanding proportional relationships.
-By expressing how one variable changes in direct response to another through a constant multiplier, it enables precise predictions, efficient scaling, and deeper insight into patterns across mathematics and science.
+But by expressing how one variable changes in direct response to another through a constant multiplier, it enables precise predictions, efficient scaling, and deeper insight into patterns across mathematics and science.
 Mastering this equation equips learners with a versatile tool for analyzing real-world phenomena and building a stronger foundation for more advanced mathematical concepts.